wg/wrk/README.md

 # wrk - a HTTP benchmarking tool

-  wrk is a modern HTTP benchmarking tool capable of generating significant load when run on a single multi-core CPU.
+  wrk is a modern HTTP benchmarking tool capable of generating significant load when run on a single PC with a multi-core CPU.
 It combines a multithreaded design with scalable event notification systems such as epoll and kqueue.

   An optional LuaJIT script can perform HTTP request generation, response